-Italian language course through the Università per Stranieri di Siena
+Italian language courses at the Università per Stranieri di Siena (optional)

-- June 1: Arrival in Siena¹ and program orientation.
+- May 30: Arrival in Siena and program orientation

 Vetri Nathan is an Assistant Professor of Italian Studies in the College of Liberal Arts.
 He received his PhD from Stanford University and specializes in Immigration and globalization in Italy, Italian cinema, and postcolonial/transnational theory.